X-MingSDU/Machine-Learning-Algorithm/README.md

 ## Machine learning algorithm(by using C language)

+> See pictures in the "README.pdf".
+>
 > The algorithm prototype is referenced from《machine learning algorithms from scratch》 by Jason Brownlee.
 >
 > Language: python to C language
 >